Magnus-KF/clauding/slides.md

 There is a lot more to a project than the git history, but for the sake of time and simplicity, I am going to focus on the code.

+And mostly not on features of fluidmagic, since that might not be super interesting

 An overview of what I've learned working on a python project for Equinor for quite a long time

 Maybe some useful information for you